Chisa3/InfoScience/Journal.md

 I learned how to change color of background and what number represents different colors.
 What question do you have?
 None

+ # Creating illusion
+1.What did you do?
+As a class we created a suare illusion together.
+I start creating Ehrenstein's square illusion, I started with coding lots of circles in different sizes like it has on the orginal illusion.
+I also created square inside those circles.
+Although I'm still working on making the square transparent.
+1. What did you learn?
+I learned to to create circles in different sizes in processing and how to foing cordinates for squares as the square had to fit in the circle perfectly.
+What question do you have?
+I want to know how to fill the color of square with transparent.

+offset = 50
+def mouseClicked():
+    global offset
+    offset = offset + 1

+def setup():
+    size (500,500)
+    background(255)

+def draw():
+    stroke(0) # lines are black
+    y = 50
+    for inc in range(9):
+       line(0, y, 500, y)
+       y = y + 50

+    fill(0)
+    stroke(255)
+    y = 0
+    for rows in range(5):
+        x = 0
+    for rep in range(5):
+            square(x, y, 50)
+            x = x + 100
+        y = y + 100

+    y = 50 # start of the even rows
+    global offset
+    for rows in range(5):
+        x = 0 + offset
+        for rep in range(5):
+            square(x, y, 50)
+            x = x + 100
+        y = y + 100

+ # Creating your illusion and make presentation
+1.What did you do?
+I finished coding Ehrenstein's square illusion.
+I found out how to make the square transparent and chose to change size of the square as it was too small.
+I also made the square inside the circles to be able to change size when I click.
+2.What did you learn?
+I learned  square

+radius=20
+def setup():
+    size(500,500)
+    circles()

+def circles ():
+    background(255)
+    strokeWeight(3)
+    circle(250,250,300)
+    circle(250,250,280)
+    circle(250,250,260)
+    circle(250,250,240)
+    circle(250,250,220)
+    circle(250,250,200)
+    circle(250,250,180)
+    circle(250,250,160)
+    circle(250,250,140)
+    circle(250,250,120)
+    circle(250,250,100)
+    circle(250,250,80)
+    circle(250,250,60)
+    circle(250,250,40)
+    circle(250,250,20)

+def draw():
+    pass

+def mouseClicked ():
+    global radius
+    circles()
+    radius=radius+10
+    fill(255,0,0,0)
+    x=250-radius*0.707
+    y=250-radius*0.707
+    print (x,y)
+    square(x,y,2*radius*0.707)